The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Outcome Determination of Standard PB Rules

 Note that this definition only makes sense for \emph{resolute} PB rules.
 Other formulations are also possible, for example as a function problem.

-The complexity of the winner determination problem for irresolute PB rules has not been considered in the literature yet and it is not immediately clear how the outcome determination problem should be formulate.
+The complexity of the winner determination problem for irresolute PB rules has not been considered in the literature yet and it is not immediately clear how the outcome determination problem should be formulated.
 One natural idea would be to define the problem as checking whether a project is \emph{always} selected, or whether it is \emph{sometimes} selected.

 It should be more or less clear that the outcome determination problem can be efficiently solved for most of the rules that we have focused on, at least in the resolute case.
-The actual definition of \greWelCard{}, \greWelCost{} and \seqPhragmen{} should make it somewhat obvious that computing their outcome can be done efficiently.
+The definitions of \greWelCard{}, \greWelCost{} and \seqPhragmen{} should make it somewhat obvious that computing their outcomes can be done efficiently.
 For \maximinSupport{}, \citet{ALT18} presents a linear program allowing to compute efficiently an optimum load distribution at each round.
 Finally, \citet{PPS21} discuss how to efficiently compute outcomes of \mes{}.

 The only rules whose outcomes cannot be computed efficiently are the ones that relate to exact welfare maximisation.
 Indeed, maximising the social welfare is usually hard, as we shall see next.